reergymerej/elm-todo/README.md

 the button is clicked.
 We want to have a list of tasks that look kind of like this.
 I don't know how to do all that yet, so let's just start by putting them in the model and rendering them.

+ref:git:c3c9761e2c7ab7962337498adb42d15979b23346

+Here is a static list of tasks.
+Let's loop over them when rendering.

+ASIDE: [Here's a good
+tutorial](https://www.elm-tutorial.org/en/04-starting/cover.html) right in the docs that shows how to start out.  :D  RTFM, eh?